Mary Lou Williams: Career

 In 1942, Williams, who had divorced her husband, left the Twelve Clouds of Joy, returning again to Pittsburgh.
 She was joined there by bandmate Harold "Shorty" Baker, with whom she formed a six-piece ensemble that included Art Blakey on drums.
 After an engagement in Cleveland, Baker left to join Duke Ellington's orchestra.
 Williams joined the band in New York City, then traveled to Baltimore, where she and Baker were married.
 She traveled with Ellington and arranged several tunes for him, including "Trumpet No End" (1946), her version of "Blue Skies" by Irving Berlin.
 She also sold Ellington on performing "Walkin' and Swingin'".
 Within a year she had left Baker and the group and returned to New York.

 Williams accepted a job at the Café Society Downtown, started a weekly radio show called Mary Lou Williams's Piano Workshop on WNEW and began mentoring and collaborating with younger bebop musicians such as Dizzy Gillespie and Thelonious Monk.
 In 1945, she composed the bebop hit "In the Land of Oo-Bla-Dee" for Gillespie.
 "During this period Monk and the kids would come to my apartment every morning around four or pick me up at the Café after I'd finished my last show, and we'd play and swap ideas until noon or later", Williams recalled in Melody Maker.

-In 1945, she composed the classical-influenced Zodiac Suite, in which each of the twelve parts corresponded to a sign of the zodiac, and were accordingly dedicated to several of her musical colleagues, including Billie Holiday, and Art Tatum.
-She recorded the suite with Jack Parker and Al Lucas and performed it December 31, 1945, at Town Hall in New York City with an orchestra and tenor saxophonist Ben Webster.
+In 1945, Williams composed the classically-influenced Zodiac Suite, in which each of the twelve parts corresponded to a sign of the zodiac, and were accordingly dedicated to several of her musical colleagues, including Billie Holiday, and Art Tatum.
+She recorded the suite with Jack Parker and Al Lucas and performed it December 31, 1945, at The Town Hall in New York City with an orchestra and tenor saxophonist Ben Webster.

 In 1952, Williams accepted an offer to perform in England and ended up staying in Europe for two years.
-By this time, music had taken over her life, and not in a good way; Williams was mentally and physically drained.
+By this time, her musical career had left Williams mentally and physically drained.